severityc/Discord-Server-Nuker/README.md

 8. `$delroles` - Deletes roles in the server
 9. `$give` - Gives everyone in the server administrator permissions
 10. `$giveme <server_id>` - Gives you permissions in specified server
+11. `$removegive` - Removes all permissions from everyone in the server

 ---